qbl/kubernetes-lab/kubernetes-the-hard-way/README.md

 The goal of this repo is to document and store scripts I use to setup a Kubernetes cluster by following tutorial [Kubernetes The Hardway](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 The goal of the whole exercise is to be able to setup a Kubernetes cluster from scratch without using additional tools such as Kops, Kubeadm, or Tectonic.
 The whole exercise will include:
 1. Setting up a Kubernetes cluster on Google Cloud Platform using scripts
-2. Setting up a Kubernetes cluster on AWS, with its underlying infrastructure provisioned with Terraform and its configuration scripts performed with Chef
+2. Setting up a Kubernetes cluster on AWS, with its underlying infrastructure provisioned with Terraform and cloud-init script in Terraform
 3. Setting up a Kubenrnets cluster on VMs in non-cloud-provider local datacenter

 # Setting Up Kubernetes Cluster in GCP